Living with Lions

 Poisoned lion

 Richard Bonham’s evidence of large scale lion and hyena poisoning in 2001-2 motivated the establishment of his Predator Compensation Fund and LWL's Kilimanjaro Lion Conservation Project.
-More recently the Amboseli Predator Project has been started by LWL to investigate the problem in another area of Maasailand.

 Poisoned vultlure